 Say you own a business that does contract work for other companies.
 A client hires you for a new project that will span over the course of three months.

 Because the project takes three months, you end up sending your client three separate invoices for payment.
-To keep your personal records clear and understandable, you create a numbering system for your invoices that lets you quickly search them if questions arise later.
+To keep your personal records clear and understandable, you create a numbering system for your invoices that lets you quickly search them if questions later arise.

 Here’s an invoice number example of how you might label each invoice for each month of billing: